spetrescu/cape/README.md

 ```bash
 npm run dev
 ```
+You should see the frontend running at `http://localhost:5173/`.

 ## 2. Configuring the UI OpenWebUI Backend and Ollama (step 2/3)
 ### 2.1 Set up the OpenWebUI backend